Not My Job: We Quiz Composer Michael Giacchino On Decomposition

-SAGAL: Well, that's apparently - I was amazed to discover this because I thought people would be excited.
-Oh, that's the guy who did - he won an Oscar for "Up," and he did "Star Trek" and the "Star Trek" sequels.
-But there are some people like, you mean the guy who did the music for "Medal Of Honor"?
+SAGAL: Well, that's apparently - I was amazed to discover this because I thought people would be excited - oh, that's the guy who did - he won an Oscar for "Up," and he did "Star Trek" and the "Star Trek" sequels.
+But there are some people who are, like, you mean the guy who did the music for "Medal of Honor?"

-GIACCHINO: I get that all the time people.
-People go, oh, my God, I've been listening to you since the "Lost World" video game and "Medal Of Honor" and all the...
+GIACCHINO: I get that all the time.
+People go, oh, my god.
+I've been listening to you since the "Lost World" video game and "Medal of Honor" and all...

 AMY DICKINSON: Wow.

-GIACCHINO: You know, I mean it goes way back, and that's - I get that much more than "Star Trek" and "Star Wars" and all the other things.
+GIACCHINO: ...That - you know.
+I mean, it goes way back, and that's - I get that much more than "Star Trek" and "Star Wars" and all the other things.

 SAGAL: Is it true that J.J.
-Abrams, who I guess gave you your first big break when you did the music for his TV show "Lost" - he was a - he played your video games, and was like, this music is good?
+Abrams, who I guess gave you your first big break when you did the music for his TV show "Lost" - he was a - he played your video games and was, like, this music...

-GIACCHINO: Yeah.
-It was one of these moments in my life when I was sitting there going, no one's going to hire me for TV.
+GIACCHINO: It was one of these moments of my life when I was sitting there going, no one's going to hire me for TV.
 And literally nobody would because they kept saying, oh, you're a video game guy.
 You don't know how to do TV.
-And I was really depressed, and I'm sitting there, and I get this email.
-And it said, hi, my name is J.J.
-Abrams, and I wrote "Armageddon" and I did "Regarding Henry," and I'm doing a new TV show called "Alias," and would you want to work on it with me?
-And I was like, what?
-And he said, you know, I love your video game music.
-Call me if you want to - if you're interested.
-And I thought, oh, this is one of my friends screwing with me.
+And I was really depressed.
+And I'm sitting there, and I got this email, and it said, hi.
+My name is J.J.
+Abrams, and I wrote "Armageddon," and I did "Regarding Henry," and I'm doing a new TV show called "Alias."
+And would you want to work on it with me?
+And I was like, oh, this is one of my friends screwing with me.

-GIACCHINO: I don't even know who the hell J.J.
-Abrams - nobody knows who that is.
+GIACCHINO: I don't even - who the hell is J.J.
+Abrams?
+Nobody knows who that is.
 And - but within a couple days, I was over at his office.
 We met, we got along great, and we've done everything together since then.
-It's...